Chapter Handbook/Chapter 9: Growing and Promoting your Chapter

 Spawning Other Chapters

-Some activities such as conferences, media relation and involvement with legislation and regulatory bodies are nationwide by nature.
-Such activities should be handled collectively by all chapters in the country and should be led by one of the chapter leaders, either by mutual agreement, election, or if all else fails, appointed by the Global Chapter Committee.
+Some activities such as conferences, media relations and involvement with legislation and regulatory bodies are nationwide by nature.
+Such activities should be handled collectively by all chapters in the country and should be led by one of the chapter leaders, either by mutual agreement, election, or if all else fails, appointed by the Community Manager.